githubtraining/continuous-delivery-aws/course-details.md

 And when you're done you'll be able to:
 - Use GitHub Actions and create workflow files
-- Configure AWS S3 for deployment
 - Use secrets to store tokens
-- Deploy to staging and production
+- Deploy to staging and production using GitHub Actions to implement CD

 ## What you'll build